sophiajt/rustux/README.md

 A thought experiment in creating a Rust-based Linux distro.

+Note: this is UNSUPPORTED.
+It's just for fun :D

 ## Picking the distro

-For this experiment, I picked arch linux as it felt like the easiest way to start with a known, well-supported base.
+For this experiment, I picked [Arch linux](https://archlinux.org/) as it felt like the easiest way to start with a known, well-supported base.
 You could also use some of the Linux-from-scratch style distros.

 For the installation of Arch, I chose to only install the basic graphical system without installing any desktops.
 We'll pick our window manager later.